MapColonies/javascript-github-actions/actions/update-chart-dependency/README.md

 ## Notes

 - The action updates only the version of the specified dependency in each chart's `Chart` and `helmfile` yaml files.
-- The action opens a single PR for all updated charts.
+- The action opens a dedicated branch and PR for each updated chart.
 - If no charts require updating, no PR will be opened.

 ## License